Skip to content

 What are the current proposed policies?

-This page lists the Policy Proposals going forward to the next Student Panels.
+This page lists the Policy Proposals going forward to the next Student Panel (Thursday 14th of November 2024).
 Please note that we undergo a review process with the proposers before the panels and so these are liable to change:

 Issue: